-If a tire has a major puncture or cut in the tread and is completely deflated. have the vehicle transported to the nearest Can-Am Spyder dealer.
-Refer to TRANSPORTING THE VEHICLE for transporting instructions.
+If a tire has a major puncture or cut in the tread and is completely deflated, have the vehicle transported to the nearest Can-Am On-Road dealer.
+Refer to Transporting the Vehicle for transporting instructions.

 If a tire has a minor nail or stone puncture and is not completely deflated, the tire can be temporarily repaired.
 To temporarily repair a tire, a self-inflating tire sealer or tire plug repair kit can be used.
-Follow the manufacturer's instructions that come with the tire sealer or repair kit and have the tire repaired or replaced by an authorized Can-Am roadster dealer as soon as possible.
+Follow the manufacturer's instructions that come with the tire sealer or repair kit and have the tire repaired or replaced by an authorized Can-Am On-Road dealer as soon as possible.